vanat/vanat/README.md

 `Vanat` is a tool for dependency management in Vala.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.

+### Installation/Usage

-For more information on: what is Vanat, how to install and how to use it.
-Visit our site https://vanat.github.io
+For more information on: what is Vanat, how to install it and how to use it.
+Follow the official instructions in the documentation available on our website: https://vanat.github.io

 ### License